 Due to the sheer power of these characters, their interactions with the main cast may occur either in a story's prologue or during its climax.
 In the latter case, The Reveal can also trigger a Plot Twist.

 - Yu-Gi-Oh!
 GX: After Manjoume left Duel Academy in disgust after a second humiliating loss to Misawa, he ended up shipwrecked and near North Academy, Duel Academy's rival school, which was situated in an arctic tundra.
 He was told by a disheveled man by the door that they wouldn't let anyone in without a full deck of forty cards, and there were cards hidden around the area; he himself had found 39, but was too exhausted to keep looking.
-Because the man refuses to sell them, Manjoume goes out and searches for his own, finding forty of them; but when he fears the man might freeze to death, he gives him one so he can go in (fibbing and saying he has 41).
+Because Manjoume's cards were soaked by seawater and the man refuses to sell his own, Manjoume goes out and finds 40 cards, but when he fears the man might freeze to death, he gives him one so he can go in (fibbing and saying he has 41).
 When the man goes in, Manjoume wonders what he's going to do now; and suddenly he sees another card, which later becomes essential to winning a duel later in the episode.
 He later finds out that this was a Secret Test of Character; the guy was North Academy's chancellor.

 - Disney Ducks Comic Universe: